coder-wolf/collection-RL/README.md

-This is more of a personal learning journey show and tell sort of repo.
-Please follow some actual proper resources if you pick up RL.
+I'm sharing my personal learning journey and notes here.
+Please follow some actual resources if you want to learn RL!

 **My learning progress:**